Kalyani556/Digital-Literacy-Project/README.md

 Task 5: Cybercrime Awareness
  1.Studied phishing as a cybercrime case
- 2. Created a prevention checklist for online safety
+ 2.Created a prevention checklist for online safety

 Tools & Platforms Used:
 1. Canva
 2. GitHub
 3. LinkedIn
-4. HackerRank
+4. CodeChef
 5. Google Forms

 Key Learnings:
  1.Importance of digital literacy in modern education
- 2.Building and maintaining a professional online presence
- 3.Effective and professional communication
+ 2.Building and maintaining a professional online presence 3.Competitive Coding Platforms to apply our skills 4.Effective and professional E-Mail communication
- 4.Awareness of cyber threats and preventive measures
+ 5.Awareness of cyber threats and preventive measures

 Cyber Safety Awareness